foollbar/learntla/content/pluscal/toolbox/_index.md

 weight = 3
 +++

 Our goal with writing specifications is to look for errors in the specification.
 To do this, we first need to convert our PlusCal code into TLA+, and then tell a model checker what to look for.
 Both of these can be a little tricky.
 Fortunately, we have an IDE available called [TLA+ Toolbox](https://research.microsoft.com/en-us/um/people/lamport/tla/toolbox.html).
-We'll be using the following example as the introduction
+We'll be using the following example as the introduction.

 ``` tla
 ---- MODULE example ----